european-modelling-hubs/covid19-forecast-hub-europe/data-truth/README.md

   Netherlands, Norway, Poland, Portugal, Romania, Slovakia, Slovenia, Spain, Sweden

-- **Data warning!** Recent missing data for cases in: Austria, Croatia, Cyprus, Denmark, Italy, Slovakia, and Spain
+- **Data warning!** Recent missing data for cases in: Croatia, Denmark, Liechtenstein, Luxembourg, and Slovakia

-- **Data warning!** Recent missing data for deaths in: Austria, Croatia, Cyprus, Denmark, Hungary, Iceland, Italy, Luxembourg, Netherlands, Norway, Slovakia, and Spain
+- **Data warning!** Recent missing data for deaths in: Croatia, Denmark, Hungary, Iceland, Liechtenstein, Luxembourg, Netherlands, Norway, and Slovakia

 We further evaluate forecasts of cases and deaths against data provided [ECDC](https://www.ecdc.europa.eu/), which we recommend using as the